Skip to main content

 They will get v7 at the end of our migration, as they are considered an OEM.
 However, since they don’t support EDR, they should not be heavily impacted.
 As a best practice, we will send them preview kits ahead of time.

-Bitdefender will be starting the process with offline environments.
+Bitdefender is going to start the process with offline environments.

 This is the same as any product update – we’ll be using a different URL, but the same CDN – and should behave like any product update.